MultiTonic/thinking-dataset/docs/07_FAQ.md

 ### Usage

 **Q: How do I interact with the inference adapters?**
-- A: You can register an adapter to use a specific inference endpoint (e.g., Hugging Face, Ollama) and make predictions using registered adapters.
+- A: You can register an adapter to use a specific inference endpoint (e.g., LLama.cpp, Ollama) and make predictions using registered adapters.
 Detailed instructions are provided in the [USAGE.md](USAGE.md) file.

 **Q: How do I generate case studies from the data?**
 - A: Follow the steps to generate seeds, create cables, and generate case studies using the provided CLI commands.
 Detailed instructions are provided in the [USAGE.md](USAGE.md) file.